 After your carpet has been deep cleaned, be sure to leave any windows or doors open to maximize the ventilation and reduce the drying time.
-The longer any moisture is allowed to sit in the carpet, the more likely you are to get those musty smells, so this is an important step.
+The longer any moisture is allowed to sit in the wet carpet, the more likely you will get those musty smells, so this is an important step.

-Using a fan in the hours following a deep clean will also speed up drying times and leave the carpet and your home feeling and smelling fresh and clean.
+Using a fan in the hours following a deep clean will also speed up drying times and leave the carpet and your home feeling fresh and clean.